 Located on the windward side of Oahu, it’s a bit of a journey from Honolulu.
 This leads to it being a lot quieter than Waikiki, allowing you to fully appreciate what makes Lanikai so magical.

 With a sprawling city backdrop, Waikiki Beach delivers that paradise feeling while remaining close to all the action.
 If you’re staying in Waikiki or Honolulu, you’ll have a simple time making your way to the famous beach.
-In Waikiki, the good times flow and the water looks the same as your blue-tinged cocktail.
+In Waikiki, the good times flow, and the water looks the same as your blue-tinged cocktail.

 Waikiki Beach stretches along the coast for two miles.
-Dozens of palm trees lead to the golden sand exotic Oahu waters.
+Dozens of palm trees lead to the golden sand and exotic Oahu waters.
 The warm and inviting ocean is roped off in parts.
 Enjoy peace of mind as you float along the surface while the ropes restrict the swell.

 Behind Waikiki Beach is Duke Kahanamoku Lagoon.
 For a quieter experience and peaceful swimming, enjoy the man-made lagoon, offering all the trimmings of Waikiki.